Filing for Bankruptcy in Vulcan, Alberta

 There is 1 office near you

 Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
-The first thing to do is to speak with your local MNP LTD. Licensed Insolvency Trustee to determine your best course of action.
-It is not uncommon occurrence, after speaking with us, that people sometimes realize that declaring bankruptcy is not the best solution for them.
+The first step is to contact your local MNP LTD Licensed Insolvency Trustee, who will discuss and explain all of your options based on the assessment of your debt situation.
+In the majority of cases, people discover that declaring bankruptcy is not required, but instead follow one of the alternative remedies we provide.

 - Spending more than you earn?